-Simply search for a container using our search interface.
+- Search Simply search for a container using our search interface.
 You can search by container name, tag, or pull command.
 We'll search public registries as well as any Connected Registries you've authenticated already.
 Search results are filterable by source.

-We’ve curated a list of images in major subject matter areas to help you find the best images to start your project or find the containers you need to develop your app.
+- Browse We’ve curated a list of images in major subject matter areas to help you find the best images to start your project or find the containers you need to develop your app.
 Have suggestions for categories?
-Let us know in Discord. (opens new window)
+Let us know.

 Once you’ve found an image that looks interesting, you can select a version from the drop-down to inspect it further.
 The profile page gives you a view of artifacts common to the container repository.

 Available versions are listed in the profile page.
 Clicking on the version row will scan the image and bring you to the Version Detail page for that image version.

 In the menu on the right-hand side of each you, you'll find a menu with links to:

 View Version - This option scans the image and brings you to the Version Detail page.